 LC 2 Tutoring Program

-Limestone-Central Elementary kids are learning and having a great time as well in the new tutoring program led by Limestone College students.
-Whether using flash cards or playing games, the college students focus on making learning fun and helping the children sharpen their math skills.
+Limestone-Central Elementary kids are learning and having a great time as well in the new tutoring program led by Limestone University students.
+Whether using flash cards or playing games, The University students focus on making learning fun and helping the children sharpen their math skills.